Subcutaneous Injection Technique for Beginners

 It hurts less than you expect

-The anticipation is almost always worse than the injection itself.
-A 31G insulin needle is finer than a human hair in relative terms.
-Most people describe the sensation as a brief pinch — some feel nothing at all.
-The first injection is typically the most nerve-wracking; it gets easier every time from there.
+The anticipation is often worse than the injection itself.
+Many insulin syringe needles are very fine, often around 29G to 31G depending on the product.
+Many people describe the sensation as a brief pinch; some feel very little.
+The first injection is typically the most nerve-wracking; it usually gets easier with practice.

 Ice can help if you're needle-phobic